samkomo/ccxt-trading-webhook/docs/wallet_module_design.md

 ### 1. Overview

 The Wallet module manages exchange account deposit addresses for the copy-trading platform through CCXT integration.
 It provides multi-user support by imaging different exchange accounts and managing their associated deposit addresses across various supported exchanges.
+The module integrates with the Identity module's role-based access control system for secure operations.

 ### 2. Module Scope